nthu-ga/pchtrees/README.md

 ## Acknowledgement

+> [!IMPORTANT]
-Work that makes use of this code should reference Parkinson, Cole and Helly 2008 MNRAS, 383, 557 and also acknowledge the "GALFORM Team" for making the code available.
+> Work that makes use of this code should reference Parkinson, Cole and Helly 2008 MNRAS, 383, 557 and also acknowledge the "GALFORM Team" for making the code available.